philipnilsson/Badness10k/hakyll/posts/2016-07-21-functional-patterns-monoid.markdown

 ```

 the value `fold([])` must be such that it is an identity element for
-the domain of `fold`, providing further evidence that the concept of a
+the range of `fold`, providing further evidence that the concept of a
 monoid is a natural extension of that of a semigroup when dealing with
 possibly empty lists.